cbgm/SecureChat/docs/index.md

 ## Core principles

 > Convention plugins configure infrastructure.
 > Modules declare their actual dependencies.
 > Architecture and quality rules are automated.
 > Generated documentation is derived from the project itself.

-## Detailed implementation guides
-> Message sending and transport flow